mholtkamp/octave/Documentation/Lua/Misc/Vector.md

 Vector equality can be tested by using == and ~= operators.

-NOTE: Many of the functions in Vector are written as static non-member functions because it may be easier to think of the operation that way instead invoking a member function on a Vector instance.
+NOTE: Many of the functions in Vector are written as static non-member functions because it may be easier to think of the operation that way instead of invoking a member function on a Vector instance.
 However, these functions may be called either way.
 For instance, you can take the max of two vectors like this `max = Vector.Max(a, b)` but you can also do the exact same thing like this `max = a:Max(b)`.

 ---
 ### Create